 - Tomato Hornworm

 - Late Blight is a fungal disease that can strike during any part of the growing season.
 It will cause grey, moldy spots on leaves and fruit which later turn brown.
 The disease is spread and supported by persistent damp weather.
 This disease will overwinter, so all infected plants should be destroyed.
 See our blog on “Avoid Blight With the Right Tomato.”

 - Cracking: When fruit growth is too rapid, the skin will crack.
-This usually occurs in uneven water or uneven moisture due to weather conditions (very rainy periods mixed with dry periods).
+This usually occurs due to uneven watering or uneven moisture from weather conditions (very rainy periods mixed with dry periods).
 Keep moisture levels constant with consistent watering and mulching.

 - Leave your tomatoes on the vine as long as possible.
 If any fall off before they appear ripe, place them in a paper bag with the stem up and store them in a cool, dark place.

 - Never place tomatoes on a sunny windowsill to ripen; they may rot before they are ripe!

 - The perfect tomato for picking will be firm and very red in color, regardless of size, with perhaps some yellow remaining around the stem.
 If you grow orange, yellow or any other color tomato, wait for the tomato to turn the correct color.

 - If your tomato plant still has fruit when the first hard frost threatens, pull up the entire plant and hang it upside down in the basement or garage.
 Pick tomatoes as they ripen.